 Certification schemes on "sustainability": 30 years of deceit and violence A compilation of articles from the WRM Bulletin This compilation is also available in Spanish, French and Portuguese.
-World Rainforest Movement (WRM) March, 2023 This work was made possible through the contributions of Misereor/KZE (Germany), the Swedish International Development Co-operation Agency (Sida) through the Swedish Society for Nature Conservation (SSNC), HEKS/EPER (Switzerland) and the US Swift Foundation.
+World Rainforest Movement (WRM) October, 2023 This work was made possible through the contributions of Misereor/KZE (Germany), the Swedish International Development Co-operation Agency (Sida) through the Swedish Society for Nature Conservation (SSNC), HEKS/EPER (Switzerland) and the US Swift Foundation.
 The views expressed herein shall not necessarily be taken to reflect the official opinion of contributors or their funders.

 World Rainforest Movement (WRM) Av Bolivia 1962 BIS CP 11500 - Montevideo, Uruguay Ph.: +598 2605 6943 Email: wrm@wrm.org.uy www.wrm.org.uy INDEX Introduction Section 1.
 On the certification labels: essence, impacts and threats 7 Section 2.
-Certified violations: cases around the world 10 Section 3.
-Declarations 12 INTRODUCTION The shelves in supermarkets and stores are full of certified products.
+Certified violations: cases around the world11 Section 3.
+Declarations15 INTRODUCTION The shelves in supermarkets and stores are full of certified products.
 The packaging displays different labels indicating products were made with "sustainable" paper or wood, food or cosmetic products made with "sustainable" palm oil, "responsible" soybeans and so on and so forth.
 Even when it comes to buying an airplane ticket, consumers can pay a little more to ensure that their carbon emissions are (supposedly) "neutralized", so as to guarantee that much touted "sustainability".
 But why is there this need for so many labels and forms of certification?
 What is actually being certified?
 And who is benefitting from this?
-After 30 years of certification schemes with environmental and social bias, what is clear is that the only "sustainability" that they guarantee is that of corporations' lucrative business.
-The first environmental certification mechanism for a specific product (wood) and its production chain emerged in the early 1990s, with the creation of the Forest Stewardship Council (FSC).
+After 30 years of certification schemes with environmental and social bias, what is clear is that the only "sustainability" that they guarantee is that of corporations' lucrative business and that of certification industry itself.
+The first international label for forestry products and their production chain emerged in the early 90s, with the creation of the Forest Stewardship Council (FSC).
 Although its origin is connected with civil society pressure on corporations, FSC has been fully incorporated into the production logic of logging companies operating in forests, of giant paper and pulp corporations using tree monoculture plantations, as well as of producers and distributors of consumer goods.
 Over time, having shown that it did not constitute any threat - on the contrary: an opportunity - to the accumulation strategy of the corporations involved, other sectors started creating similar mechanisms.
+In this way, they could wash their image in the face of the environmental and social damage caused by their production chain.
 Hence, starting in the 2000s, initiatives and so-called roundtables for "sustainable" or "responsible" production of palm oil, soybeans, cocoa, sugarcane, among others, proliferated.
 All these initiatives have various aspects in common: